IELTS CUE CARD – TALK ABOUT A TV SERIES YOU REMEMBER

 Animals are eclectic creatures; they go all the way from the very friendly and domesticated to the lethal and feral.
 They come in different shapes, sizes and colours.
 Even animals of a single species are incomparable to their counterparts due to the sheer number of differences.

-Despite differences in their physical appreance, all horses have some things in common which earn them the top spots among my favourite animals.
+Despite differences in their physical appearance, all horses have some things in common which earn them the top spots among my favourite animals.
 For one, their movements.
-Whenever a horse moves, I can’t help but admire the powerful muscles bulging and gliding beneath their coats, the sheer potential power they have in each step is breathtaking.
+Whenever a horse moves, I can’t help but admire the powerful muscles bulging and gliding beneath their coats; the sheer potential power they have in each step is breathtaking.
 The way they move is more elegant than most humans can ever hope to achieve.
 Their might is undeniable.
 For another, they are loyal, intelligent, and empathetic creatures.
-The bonds that a rider and horse may form is second to none.
+The bonds that a rider and horse may form are second to none.
 All these unique qualities make horses special to me.

-Speaking part 3 follow up questions:
+Speaking part 3 follow-up questions:

 Q.1 Do people in your country keep animals at home?